 Examines an important social issue such as ecology, art, political change, the power of media, educational reform, or the role of science in contemporary culture through interdisciplinary investigation and the lens of the visual, literary, and performing arts.
 Offered: W.

 This course examines photography as a contemporary art form and its influences from other mediums.
-Students will develop technical photographic skills, learn about contemporary photographers, and research influences from art history, and build a photographic portfolio.
+Students will develop technical photographic skills, learn about contemporary photographers, research influences from art history, and build a photographic portfolio.

 Student learning goals

 Develop skills in image control, composition, lighting, and digital post processing

 Engage in undergraduate research utilizing campus, library, community, and online resources